andreacos/Deep-Neural-Networks-Robust-Watermark/README.md

 ## Additional material

 In the tables below, we report all the information on the host layers ```k```, the total number of weights in the layer (```Nk```), and the variance of the distribution of the non-watermarked weights for each layer (```σk2```), that for the sake of brevity were not reported in the paper.
+The "x" in the columns *Layers = N* indicates that the corresponding layer is used in that setup.
 Note that *Layer depth* refers to the index of the host layer according to PyTorch.

 ResNet18: